Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 ### Handle metrics response

 The metrics query API returns a `QueryMetricsResult` object.
 The `QueryMetricsResult` object contains properties such as a list of `Metric`-typed objects, `interval`, `namespace`, and `timespan`.
-The `Metric` objects list can be accessed using the `metrics` param.
+The `Metric` objects list can be accessed using the `metrics` property.
 Each `Metric` object in this list contains a list of `TimeSeriesElement` objects.
 Each `TimeSeriesElement` contains `data` and `metadataValues` properties.
 In visual form, the object hierarchy of the response resembles the following structure:

 ```
 QueryMetricsResult